Yellow Orchid Leaves

 - Do they have any Black Rot? (leaves turn black and watery)

-One of the most common ailments with orchids is the presence of yellow orchid leaves.
+One of the most common ailments with these flowers is the presence of yellow orchid leaves.
 It could be just a sign that your plant is suffering from old age or it could be something more serious.
 Don’t worry if it’s only happening to the oldest leaves as they could be just drying off.
 The leaves tell you a great deal about the overall health of the plant, so it’s important to take note of any changes.

 Move the plant to an area of filtered light and it will recover in no time.
-The leaves, however, will stay yellow and will not turn back to the bright green color.
+The leaves, however, will stay blonde and will not turn back to the bright green color.
 You’ll have bright green leaves again once the plant has recovered and there’s new growth.

 Although not usually the case, too much watering can also cause yellowing of the leaves, but there will also be evidence of Black Rot as well.
 The only species that prefers constant damp conditions, is the Vandas, whereas the majority prefer to dry out in between watering.
 If your plant happens to be one in the majority, don’t water for a week or two and treat the plant with an anti-fungal preparation.